uschpc/workshop-slurm/src/index.md

 ```

-## Job arrays
+## 7 - Job arrays

+## Why use a job array?

 - For submitting and managing collections of similar jobs quickly and easily
+- Some examples:
+  - Varying simulation or model parameters
+  - Running the same statistical models on different datasets
 - [https://slurm.schedmd.com/job_array.html](https://slurm.schedmd.com/job_array.html)

+## Setting up a job array

 - Add `#SBATCH --array=<index>` option to job script
 - Each job task will use the same resources requested
-- Modify job or application script to use index
+- Modify job or application script to use array index
+- Multiple methods are possible

 ## Job array example